Medical Massage Therapy School,

 The North Carolina School of Advanced Bodywork and the Florida School of Advanced Bodywork, reflect our years of education, practice and instruction in clinical massage therapy and structural bodywork.

-Clinical massage therapy and structural bodywork are two different therapy disciplines.
+Clinical / medical massage therapy and myo- structural bodywork are two different yet related therapy disciplines.

-Clinical Massage Therapy involves the ability to understand and effectively identify and manipulate the soft tissues of the body for the purpose of reducing chronic, excess muscle tensions that contribute to the onset of pain and dysfunction.
-It offers an in-depth look at the various causes, symptoms and conditions of muscle tension and the principles to reverse that tension.
+Clinical / Medical Massage Therapy involves the ability to understand and effectively identify and manipulate the soft tissues of the body for the purpose of reducing chronic, excess muscle tensions and stresses contributing to the onset of many and varied pains and dysfunction.
+It offers an in-depth look at the various causes (etiology), symptoms and conditions of muscle tension and the principles to reverse that tension.

 Resolving Your Client’s Chronic,